-- If it is difficult to shift into reverse, put the transmission in neutral, release the clutch pedal momentarily, and then try again. - When towing a trailer, in order to maintain engine braking efficiency, do not use fifth (5-speed models) or sixth gear (6-speed models).
+- à If it is difficult to shift into reverse, put the transmission in neutral, release the clutch pedal momentarily, and then try again. - à When towing a trailer, in order to maintain engine braking efficiency, do not use fifth gear.